huggingface/candle/candle-book/src/tracing.md

 Tracing is a powerful tool for identifying performance issues and bottlenecks in code.

+> When using CUDA, Metal, or other devices with asyncronous execution, be aware that tracing might not accurately identify performance issues.
+GPU operations are typically queued and executed asynchronously, which can lead to misleading timing information in traces.
+>
+> If are debugging CUDA specifically, you can set the environment variable `CUDA_LAUNCH_BLOCKING=1` which forces synchronous execution.
+This makes trace timings more accurate, at the cost of performance.

 ## Overview

 Candle uses the [tracing](https://docs.rs/tracing/latest/tracing/) crate for instrumentation.